Daily nutritional requirements for an adult service dog. How to properly feed service breed dogs? Feed class and energy value

 Table 72

-The daily requirement of service dogs for minerals and vitamins per 1 kg of live weight, mg
+Daily requirement of working dogs for minerals and vitamins per 1 kg of live weight, mg

 Table 73

-Approximate food structure for working dog puppies,% of daily energy requirement (MJ)
+Approximate structure of diets for service dog puppies, % daily energy requirement (MJ)

 Table 74

-Approximate norms of feeding the main feed to service dogs, g / head. per day
+Approximate norms for feeding basic food to service dogs, g/head. per day

-In addition to taking into account the amount of protein in the diets, it is important to take into account its quality - this is the content of amino acids, either from dry matter (DM), or from the protein of the diet (see Table 71).
+In addition to taking into account the amount of protein in diets, it is important to take into account its quality - this is the content of amino acids, either from dry matter (DM) or from the protein of the diet (see Table 71).

-The value of minerals and vitamins for the animal body is well known; when compiling rations for feeding service dogs, you should use the approximate norms of minerals and vitamins, presented in table.
+The importance of minerals and vitamins for the animal body is well known; when compiling feeding rations for service dogs, one should use the approximate norms of minerals and vitamins presented in Table.
 72.

-When compiling rations for adult service dogs, the following structure is used: meat and offal - 40%, cereals and bread - 50%, potatoes, vegetables - 10% of the daily energy requirement (MJ), and the structure of rations for puppies is presented in table.
+When compiling diets for adult service dogs, the following structure is used: meat and offal - 40%, cereals and bread - 50%, potatoes, vegetables - 10% of the daily energy requirement (MJ), and the structure of diets for puppies is presented in table.
 73.